W1AW/1 Massachusetts Volunteers On The Air a Great Success!

 https://mmra.org/repeaters/repeater_linking.html (Click the ARES box to see the repeaters and other systems linked)

 We look forward to your participation and remember, we are always looking for Net Controls to run the ARES Net.
-We will have several announcements on upcoming events.
+We will have several announcements for the net Monday evening.

 Thanks for your continued support of ARES!